 The more familiar you are with your skateboard, the more control you will have and the easier it will be to control your body and feet.

 A complete beginner should be looking elsewhere for their first tricks.

-Get the Right Speed
+Get The Right Speed

-If you’re going too fast on your board, you’re probably not going to nail the powerslide.
+If you’re going too fast on your skateboard, you’re probably not going to nail the powerslide.

 Then, and this is important, put one foot over each of the trucks on your skateboard – your front foot over the front trucks and your back foot over the back trucks.

 Shift Your Body Weight

-Put most of your weight on the front foot, but leave enough weight on the back foot to be able to control your board.
+Put most of your weight on the front foot, but leave enough weight on the back foot to be able to control your skateboard.

-Then, use that minimal weight on your back foot to gently slide your board out to a 90 degree angle beneath you.
+Then, use that minimal weight on your back foot to gently slide your skateboard out to a 90 degree angle beneath you.

 To stop, lean back just a bit.
 Keep your wheels on the ground, front and back, and just let your board slide!